frost-beta/node-mlx/README.md

 :construction:

-This project is not affiliated to Apple, you can sponsorits development by [sponsoring me](https://github.com/sponsors/zcbenz).
+This project is not affiliated with Apple, you can support the development by [sponsoring me](https://github.com/sponsors/zcbenz).

 ## Supported platforms